JohnGiorgi/se_best_practices_ml_perspective/docs/testing.md

         assert False
 ```

-Here, we add a simple test that asserts for some random input, our output is of the expected shape.
+Here, we add a simple test that asserts for some random input, the output is of the expected shape.
 Running the tests again, we will notice that `test_forward` is now passing.

 ```
 ================================================== short test summary info ==================================================